 It is not uncommon for people to keep their distance from yellow jackets out of fear of being stung.
 Although it is a reasonable precaution to do this, we want you to know that these pests aren’t as aggressive as many people think they are.
 If a yellow jacket is away from its nest gathering food, its chances of stinging you are low.
 The only time a wandering yellow jacket will attack is if they feel directly threatened or get trapped.

-Beyond this, your risk of being stung by one of these pests goes up exponentially the closer you get to one of their nests.
+Beyond this, your risk of being stung by one of these pests goes up exponentially the closer you get to one of their nests; yellow jackets will become very aggressive if they detect a potential threat to their nest.
 One thing that does make yellow jackets a bit more aggressive than other area species is that they become incredibly defensive during the fall months as their queens get ready to hibernate.

 Something that people don’t often know about yellow jackets is that they build their nests both up high and inside holes in the ground.
 If your property has had trouble with ground pests like voles or gophers this year, yellow jackets may have plenty of empty burrows around your property where they can establish a home.
 If you suspect this is the case for your property, be extra cautious when walking around your yard to not step on one of these sting-inducing landmines.

 If a yellow jacket starts an above-ground nest on your property, you have a limited amount of time to handle it before it grows too big.
 We recommend checking your property for wasp nests once every week or two.
 If any are found, use a long broom to knock them down in the middle of the day when its residents are most likely to be gone scavenging for food and building materials.
 If a nest grows to be larger than a golf ball and becomes enclosed, do not take the risk of handling them on your own.
 Yellow jackets can fly at over 30 miles an hour and are capable of stinging their victims multiple times.

 Some Strategies To Prevent Yellow Jackets